What does a UX designer do?

 You cannot build a digital mobile product without a bit of research beforehand.
 So, after the communication with your designer is in line, after the goals and expectations are set, and after the three pillars – Problem, Audience, Solution – of your product have been laid out, the next step is the market research.

 In the best case scenario, usually you, the founder, need to provide this type of research, and that should include:

 You might be thinking, ‘Why would this help a UX designer to come up with a design?
 After all, it’s just about defining some user flows, isn’t it?’
 Well, the answer is not quite so simple.

 You see, the purpose of UX design is to focus on the users’ needs and to convince them that your product is better.

-Therefore, the purpose of the UX Analysis is:
+Therefore, the purpose of the UX Analysis is to:

 Having insights about your product helps the UX designer get more creative and come up with solutions and ideas, to make sure your product will be top notch.
-These types of research also help you as a founder to understand your product more profoundly and to target and pitch it better to potential customers and investors.
+This type of research also helps you as a founder to understand your product more profoundly and to target and pitch it better to potential customers and investors.

-Now that we have gathered enough information both from potential users and market data, you need to converge these into something we call a solution outline.
-Basically, you’re diving into two quick exercises, the User Goals, and Product Tasks, that help moving forward.
+Now that we have gathered enough information concerning both potential users and market data, you need to turn this information into something we call a solution outline.
+Basically, you’re diving into two quick exercises, namely the User Goals, and Product Tasks, that help move forward the mobile development process.

-When it comes to User Goals, all you have to do is to ask yourselves “what big goals do the users have in mind when they sign up for my app?”
-After, together with a small group of stakeholders, preferably not more than five, you start brainstorming some User Goals.
+When it comes to User Goals, all you have to do is to ask yourself “what big goals do the users have in mind when they sign up for my app?”
+After that, together with a small group of stakeholders, preferably not more than five, you start brainstorming some User Goals.